1. Apply a make-up remover* such as a cleansing cream on the stained area. Massage well and clean with tissue paper, etc.

 Ensure that you wear the gloves enclosed with the product to prevent staining your hands during coloring and while rinsing the mixture.

-Q.7Can Liese Bubble Hair Color be used for retouching or partial coloring?
+Q.7Can Liese Creamy Bubble Color be used for retouching or partial coloring?

 It is not suitable for retouching or partial coloring because it is a product meant to color the entire hair length by applying the foam that is dispensed from the bottle.